ashcaz/learning-journal/JS-notes.md

     - strings must always be written on one line
 - **Boolean** data types: can have one of two values: true or false

-**Rules For Naming Varibles**
+**Rules For Naming Variables**

 1. The name must begin with a letter, a dollar sign($) or an underscore (_).
 It must not start with a number
 2. The name can contain letters, numbers, dollars sign or an underscore.
-You may not use a dash (-) or a period (.)ina varibable name.
+You may not use a dash (-) or a period (.) in a variable name.
 3. You can not use keywords or reserved words
 4. All variables are case sensitive.
 5. Use a name that describes the kind of information that the variable stores